What is “self-acceptance” in psychology? This article uses the best available scholarly references to construct two definitions of self-acceptance.

 In Part 4 (“Self-Acceptance and Objectivity”), I am discussing the “objectivity” requirement that is present in the definitions offered by VandenBos and Reber.

-In Part 5 (“New Definitions of Self-Acceptance”), I am presenting my two new definitions of self-acceptance.
+In Part 5 (“Summary Definitions of Self-Acceptance”), I am presenting my two definitions of self-acceptance.

 PART 2: DEFINITIONS OF SELF-ACCEPTANCE